labelingdocuments/integrationsoftware/README.md

 * [Minor Islands Zip Codes](https://github.com/labelingdocuments/integrationsoftware/blob/master/Isole_Minori_Rev6_Mar21.xlsx) along with CheckAddress detection methods

+* ZIP Code are 5-digits long and for validation and fixing it's possible to use the [Comuni-json](https://github.com/matteocontrini/comuni-json) database
+  * ZIP Code in Italy do follow that rules that enable cross-province code validation The 1st digit of zipcode is the Region.
+    The 2nd digit of zipcode is the Province.

+* [Province name with Province code](https://github.com/labelingdocuments/integrationsoftware/blob/master/province-it.xls) are useful for address preparation and fixing.

 * POD (Proof of Delivery) can be uploaded by G-L-S in Italy automatically to a destination FTP or SFTP server and via email.
 Note: CAO
   *  POD can be uploaded in JPEG, PDF, TIFF format.
   *  POD file name can be A) NSped (shipment number) B) DDT (Internal shipment identifier in "BDA" field)

 # integrationsoftware
 Collection of existing opensource software that integrate with G-L-S  IT systems (XML, FTP, Web, etc) in Italy